thatguy11325/pokerl/content/docs/chapter-2/env-setup.md

 The Python library [Gymnasium](https://gymnasium.farama.org/) provides a fairly straightforward API for defining an environment.
 The environment can be simplified into two functions: `Step` and `Reset`

-## Steps
+## Step

-`Step` is a function which is given actions for the environment and returns an observation, any logging info and whether or not to the environment should reset.
+`Step` is a function which is given actions for the environment and returns an observation, any logging info and whether or not the environment should reset.

-Our step function for Pokémon can naively be written as:
+Our step function for Pokémon can be written as:

 - Receive a button press action.
-- Send the button press to the gameboy emulator.
+- Send the button press to the Gameboy emulator.
 - Wait some frames for the action to have an effect on the environment.
 - Sample the environment.
 - Return data based on the sample.